Reader Eliza had this request:

 This is good advice all around, of course: Loose with loose will simply swamp most figures, while loose with fitted allows some curves and proportions to shine through.
 Since relatively few menswear looks utilize dresses and since you’re likely to be working with separates, just pick one fitted item and one loose one.
 If you’re doing wide leg trousers, pair them with a fitted shirt or sweater.
 If you’re doing skinny jeans, a looser top can work.
 Careful, though, my curvy friend.
 If you’ve got a larger bust and hips you may want to temper a loose top with a belt, vest, or blazer.

 Seek slim shirts

-As Eliza pointed out, shirts designed with actual male humans in mind don’t look quite right on women with pronounced breasts and hips.
+As Eliza pointed out, shirts designed with male-shaped humans in mind don’t look quite right on women with pronounced breasts and hips.
 That swamping effect, yet again.
 But there are contoured, fitted shirts available in this wonderful day and age, and many of them work for curves.
-I keep my own curves in the butt/hip area and buy my fitted button-downs at Banana Republic.
-However, if you’ve got the dual curve combo of bust and hips, try Carissa Rose instead.
+I my own curves are in the butt/hip area and I buy my fitted button-downs at Banana Republic.
+However, if you’ve got the dual curve combo of bust and hips, try Pepperberry instead.

 Quest for a vest